- Jonathan King

 When Henry returns home to collect his 2 million dollar check and half of the family farm, he’s just in time to conquer his childhood fears by way of zombie sheep.
 He hides in the proverbial corner every time a cute little lamb gazes at him with its blank stare.
 Rightfully so, since it probably wants to eat his face.
 The film becomes a strange hybrid of Shaun of the Dead and The Island of Dr. Moreau, offering unkillable ovine and human-sheep hybrids sprouting from every nibble.

 Somewhere in King’s film, I think there’s a message.
 Perhaps the angry herds represent a protest against the cruel testing of abused animals.
 Experience, the female animal rights enthusiast, refuses to eat meat and believes in nature’s spirituality—as one could guess from her name.
 Signifying the legitimacy of the animal rights argument, Henry, our hero, falls for her.
 Then again, activists are portrayed as morons that caused the whole mutant-sheep outbreak in the first place.
 So, perhaps, the film suggests animal rights advocates do more harm than good.
 In any case, if you’re still entertained after watching a lamb masticate on a human penis, the message won’t really matter.

 Gore and blood supply the film’s main attractions, whereas humor and characters are secondary, if not wholly nonexistent.
-I should have been frequently amused at the numerous jokes, but I laughed only occasionally, and quietly.
+I should have been frequently amused by the numerous jokes, but I laughed only occasionally, and quietly.
 I should have cared when Henry’s friend is bitten and his foot becomes a hoof, but I didn’t.
 King’s humor attempts Peter Jackson’s Dead Alive tone, except without the oddball camera angles and slapstick to back it up.
 There is a bestiality gag or two.
 Sheep hilariously spring into the air to chomp down on unsuspecting necks.
 Even the occasional “baaah” is funny.
 But the laughs never overwhelm.
-Hardcore fans of brutalizing, bloody gore effects will be in bliss, as there are enough open wounds and miscellaneously chunky body parts flung about and being eaten to satisfy your sickest cravings for grotesqueries.
+Hardcore fans of brutalizing, bloody gore effects will be in bliss, as there are enough open wounds and miscellaneous chunky body parts flung about and being eaten to satisfy your sickest cravings for grotesqueries.
 Frankly, I like a little character development before watching cute animals devour humans in a frenzied attack.